-The ownership of students works submitted in fulfillment of academic requirements shall be with the creator(s).
-The student, by enrolling in the College, gives the institution a nonexclusive royalty-free license to mark on, modify, retain the work as may be required by the process of instruction, or otherwise handle the work as set out in the College's Intellectual Property Procedure or in the course syllabus.
+The intellectual property rights of students' works submitted in fulfillment of academic requirements rests with the author or creator(s).

+Students, by enrollment in the College, give the institution permission and a nonexclusive royalty-free license to mark on, modify, submit to instructional vendor, retain the work as may be required by the process of instruction, or otherwise handle the work as set out in the College's Intellectual Property Procedure or in the course syllabus.
+These methods include but are not limited to grading, certifying, and assessing student submissions for authenticity, and these should not be seen as a violation of the student's intellectual property rights.
 The College shall not have the right to use the work in any other manner without the written consent of the creator(s).